bcpierce00/unison/INSTALL.md

 Building from source is as simple as changing to the source directory and executing:
 ```
-gmake
+make
 ```
-where `gmake` is the command to run GNU make.
-(Usually, GNU make is available as "gmake", but on some systems it is only available as "make".)
 If you are using OPAM then `opam exec -- make` may work for you, as opam needs to set up a specific environment.

 Presence of lablgtk3 is detected automatically to build the GUI.
+On BSDs, the presence of libinotify is detected automatically.
+On systems supported by one of the unison-fsmonitor variants, it is built automatically.

 If you want to build only the GUI, type `make gui`.
 You can type `make tui` if you have lablgtk3 installed but don't want the GUI built.
 Type `make fsmonitor` to build only the filesystem monitor.

 To install:
   - set `$PREFIX` in the environment if you don't want /usr/local
   - optionally set `$DESTDIR`
-  - run `gmake install`.
+  - run `make install`.

 The set of installed files (paths from the source directory) should be
 ```
 src/unison              (the main executable for TUI/CLI)
 src/unison-gui          (the main executable for GUI)
 src/unison-fsmonitor    (optional, on some build platforms)
-src/fsmonitor.py        (optional, if unison-fsmonitor is not built)
 man/unison.1            (optional, manual page)
 doc/unison-manual.*     (optional, user manual in different formats)
 ```